Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Which Should You Choose?

 Both plants belong in any top 10 low-maintenance houseplants list.
+If you are still building your indoor plant collection, our guide to the best low-maintenance houseplants covers the full range of beginner-friendly options.
 The decision comes down to your specific situation.

 Choose the snake plant if you: